COVID-19 working safely in the hospitality sector

-- Let customers know that by law they can only visit in groups of up to 6 people (unless they are visiting as a household or support bubble which is larger than 6).
+- Let customers know that by law they can only visit in groups of up to 6 people sitting inside the premises (unless they are visiting as a household or support bubble which is larger than 6).

 - Ensure staff wear face coverings when in customer facing areas, unless they have an exemption.

-- Remind customers of the need to wear face coverings - wherever reasonably possible direct customers to wear face masks when they are inside your business using the toilets and at anytime unless they are seated at the table where they will consume food or drink.
+- Remind customers of the need to wear face coverings - wherever reasonably possible direct customers to wear face masks when they are inside your business at anytime unless they are seated at the table where they will consume food or drink.
 Have signage in place to direct customers to these requirements.

 - Ensure all customers remain seated.
 Prevent social contact by ensuring customers sit down to eat and drink at the venue.
 This is required by law.

 - If you sell alcohol, provide table service only.
 This is required by law.